BluePhi09/containerized-qdevice/README.md

-# docker-qdevice
+# containerized-qdevice
-Docker-qdevice is a docker image that uses corosync to act as a qdevice for a two node proxmox cluster
+containerized-qdevice is a docker image that uses corosync to act as a qdevice for a two node proxmox cluster

 ## Features
 - Provides a corosync qdevice for two-node Proxmox clusters.